fredericaltorres/fMicroService/README.md

 When a donation is received, it is
 - Validated
 - Push to a queue
-- Every 500 donations received, the endpoint send to an Azure Service Bus channel (Publisher/Subcribers) some performance information.
+- Every 500 donations received, the endpoint send to an Azure Service Bus channel (Publisher/Subscribers) some performance information.

 ### Queue Processor
-A .NET Core console application that can be instantiated mulitple times as Docker containers instances in an Azure Kubernetes cluster will
+A .NET Core console application that can be instantiated multiple times as Docker containers instances in an Azure Kubernetes cluster will
 - Pop messages from the queue
 - Validate the data
 - Store the data in an Azure Table
 - Compute an aggregate of the amount received per country
-- Every 500 donations processed, the application send to an Azure Service Bus channel (Publisher/Subcribers) the aggregated information and other performance information.
+- Every 500 donations processed, the application send to an Azure Service Bus channel (Publisher/Subscribers) the aggregated information and other performance information.

 ### Web Dashboard
 A ASP.NET Core Web Application implementing